apache/maven-build-cache-extension/src/site/markdown/cache.md

 Large projects usually pose scalability challenges and work with such projects require build tool which scales.
 Cache extension addresses that with incremental build execution and ability to efficiently work on sub-parts of a larger project without building and installing dependencies from the larger project.
-Though, features implemented in maven should give noticeable benefits in medium and small sized projects as well.
+Though, features implemented in Maven should give noticeable benefits in medium and small sized projects as well.

 ### Cache concepts